Originally published: Oct 20, 2008

 Want to Learn More about Usability Testing?

-Dana Chisnell will be featured in the upcoming October 22nd UIE Virtual Seminar presenting, The Quick, the Cheap, and the Insightful: Conducting Usability Tests in the Wild.
-This was one of the top-rated sessions at the recent UI13 conference.
+Check out Dana's UIE Virtual Seminar, The Quick, the Cheap, and the Insightful: Conducting Usability Tests in the Wild.
 Register now for this popular seminar.

 Share Your Thoughts with Us